Fuan200/cube_states/readme.md

 # Rubik's Cube State Calculator

-This repository contains a Python script that calcultes the number of states of a Rubik's Cube.
+This repository contains a Python script that calculates the number of states of a Rubik's Cube.

 ## Table of Contents